 End of 4th month = 950 + 150 = ₹1100

-From the second month onwards, the sequence of money she will have at the end of every month is ₹800, ₹950, ₹1100, …
+From the second month onwards, the amounts are ₹800, ₹950, ₹1100, …

 To find the linear expression for the amount in the nᵗʰ month:

-Amount = Initial amount + (Amount per month × n) Linear expression = 500 + 150n
+Amount in the nᵗʰ month = Initial amount + (Amount added every month × Number of months) Therefore, the required linear expression is 500 + 150n

 2. A rally starts with 120 members.
 Each hour, 9 members drop out of the group.
 How many members will remain after 1, 2, 3, … hours?
 Find a linear expression to represent the number of members at the end of the nᵗʰ hour.